shirshak55/Google-Gift-Card-Is-Scam/README.md

 -> Google treats people like they are scamming in name of security.
 Honestly who don't loves free money.
 -> Google Support is shit.
 They only follow rules which apply to california US.
 -> I will never use google service like gmail, google etc.
+-> Google Play card is modern way to scam people.